 Valparaiso is home to the Porter County Museum of History and the Valpo Fire Museum, and Valpo Velvet ice cream opens for the summer in April.

 In Portage, Bass Pro Shops is really cool because of all the taxidermy.
 You can take the kids and see how many different animals they spot, then check out the aquariums and have lunch at Islamorada Fish Company, which is located inside the store.
-Portage Lakefront and Riverwalk and West Beach are two popular National Lakeshore sites in Portage.
+Portage Lakefront and Riverwalk and West Beach are two popular National park sites in Portage.
 The city is also home to Portage 16 IMAX.